whiteducksoftware/wd-di/docs/getting-started.md

-# Getting Started with WD-DI
+# Getting Started with WD-DI 🚀

-This guide will walk you through installing WD-DI and show you a quick example to get you up and running in minutes.
+This guide will walk you through installing WD-DI and show you a quick example to get you up and running in minutes ⏱️.

-## Installation
+## Installation 📦

 WD-DI is available on PyPI.
 You can install it using pip: